 Creating a virtual learning environment

+Now that you better understand just what a VLE is, you can begin thinking about how implementing a VLE could benefit your organisation.
 In order to create an effective VLE that is capable of catering to the increasingly diverse requirements of the modern learner, you’ll need a robust, feature-rich and intuitive system (or multiple systems working together).
 It will need to be capable of tying in all of the desired components that create a VLE such as social features, performance management tools and content management.

 You may also want to consider a system that is compatible with mobile learning to ensure that learners can complete lessons anywhere, at any time from a range of devices.